UBCHREST/ablate/docs/content/lowMachFlow/Governing-Equations.md

 ---
 layout: default
+title: Governing Equations
-title: Low Mach Flow Formulation
+parent: Low Mach Flow Formulation
-nav_order: 2
+nav_order: 1
 ---

 ### Governing Equations
-The low mach number flow formulation is based upon the work of J. Principe and R. Codina[1] reproduced here in dimensionless form.
+The low mach number flow formulation is based upon the work of J. Principe and R. Codina reproduced here in dimensionless form.
 For simplicity:

 - the non-dimensional form is written without any additional super/subscript
 - the dimensional (tradition with units) values uses a * (e.g. $$T^*$$)